manvi70873/GENREGENIE/README.md

 # GenreGenie: AI-Powered Story Generator

-GenreGeniev🧞 is an innovative project that harnesses the power of artificial intelligence to create captivating stories tailored to your preferences.
+GenreGenie🧞 is an innovative project that harnesses the power of artificial intelligence to create captivating stories tailored to your preferences.
 With just a few clicks, users can choose a genre, provide a story starter, select the desired story length, and let the AI weave🧶 a compelling narrative.
 The project goes beyond mere text generation, offering additional features such as narration, story sharing, downloading, and even grammar checking.

 ## Key Features